NEW Adoption Steps:

 Military Discount

-With proof of military ID, veterans and military personal qualify to have all their adoption fees sponsored by Chris’s Pets for Vets.
+With proof of military ID, veterans and military personal qualify to have all their adoption fees sponsored by Chris Hero Pups.
 Spay/neuter deposits will remain the responsibility of the adopter.

 Barn Cat Program